 Should you long for sincerity, fair trade, and a glimpse into Iceland's economic and cultural history, you would do well to take your business to the endangered species that is the Reykjavik corner shop.

 See also: The History of Iceland

-Did you find this guide to grocery shopping in Iceland useful?
-Where did you purchase your groceries, and did you find it expensive?
-Did you find that Iceland's supermarkets catered to your tastes?
+Did you find this guide to grocery shopping in Iceland helpful?
+Where did you purchase your groceries, and did you find them expensive?
+Did Iceland's supermarkets cater to your tastes?
 Let us know in the comments section below.

 Guide to Iceland | The Story of the Leading Travel Agency of Iceland

 The Complete Guide to the Midnight Sun in Iceland